MdAYAN23X/gateway-switcher/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed for public reuse or redistribution.
+All rights reserved by the author.

 ```